Watchdog Report Shows Gaps In Information About Afghanistan War

 In Helmand Province, historically the most deadly province for U.S. and Afghan troops, six of the 15 districts are being controlled by the Taliban, with another six being contested, an Afghan military source tells NPR.

 There's a similar story in the data breaking down which side controls the most people.
 In August 2016 the Afghan government controlled or influenced 69 percent of the population compared to 9 percent under insurgent control or influence.
-The top commander of U.S. forces in Afghanistan released data in a press briefing in November that showed government control has slipped 5 percent from August 2016 and insurgent control is up 3 percent.
+The top commander of U.S. forces in Afghanistan released data in a press briefing in November that showed government control has slipped 5 percentage points from August 2016 and insurgent control is up 3 percentage points.

 That's despite a clear recent increase in U.S. and Coalition air strikes – although the total number of strikes was classified for the first time this quarter, according to the report.